 After an initial telephone consultation we will arrange a first meeting.
+During the current situation regarding the restricted working practises in relation to the COVID-19 pandemic, an online counselling service, via the platform ‘Zoom’ will only be offered.
 At this time, further information will be gathered through an assessment process and we will decide if we are able to work together.
 If I feel that your needs will be better met elsewhere, I will endeavour to refer you on to someone else.

 If we are to begin working together we will agree a contract to ensure full clarity.
 We may also agree how many sessions we will begin with and when we will review.
 The therapy may be short term – 6 to 8 sessions, or long term with regular reviews.
 We will meet weekly and agree any holiday breaks in advance.